VictoriaMetrics/VictoriaMetrics/docs/guides/migrate-from-influx.md

 ## Query data

-VictoriaMetrics does not have a command line interface (CLI).
+VictoriaMetrics does not have a com\mand-line interface (CLI).
 Instead, it provides an [HTTP API](https://docs.victoriametrics.com/Single-server-VictoriaMetrics.html#prometheus-querying-api-usage) for serving read queries.
 This API is used in various integrations such as [Grafana](https://docs.victoriametrics.com/Single-server-VictoriaMetrics.html#grafana-setup).
-The same API is also used by [VMUI](https://docs.victoriametrics.com/Single-server-VictoriaMetrics.html#vmui) - graphical User Interface for querying and visualizing metrics:
+The same API is also used by [VMUI](https://docs.victoriametrics.com/Single-server-VictoriaMetrics.html#vmui) - a graphical User Interface for querying and visualizing metrics:

 {% include img.html href="migrate-from-influx-vmui.png" %}